Chameleon: A Multiplier-Free Temporal Convolutional Network Accelerator for End-to-End Few-Shot and Continual Learning

-\textit{Metric learning} -- These methods aim to learn a model that generates vector representations for each support and query sample~(\autoref{fig:meta_learning_comp}(c)), which can then be used to enable the classification of unseen examples without any gradient updates, similar to feed-forward methods.
+\looseness-100 \textit{Metric learning} -- These methods aim to learn a model that generates vector representations for each support and query sample~(\autoref{fig:meta_learning_comp}(c)), which can then be used to enable the classification of unseen examples without any gradient updates, similar to feed-forward methods.
 A popular approach in this category is \textit{prototypical networks} (PNs) \cite{snell2017prototypical}: a feature vector (i.e.~\textit{embedding}) is computed for each sample in the support set $D^{\text{support}}$, after which these embeddings are averaged class-wise to obtain a set of \textit{prototypes}.
-Classification is performed by comparing the query sample embedding to the prototypes of all support classes using a \textit{distance function}.
-The query is assigned to the class with the closest prototype.
+Classification is performed by comparing the query sample embedding to the prototypes of all support classes using a \textit{distance function} , where the L2 distance was identified as the most accurate for PNs in~\cite{snell2017prototypical}.
+The query is finally assigned to the class with the closest prototype.
 A key advantage of this method is that, like MAML, it is model-agnostic, requiring no additional network modules and parameters.
-However, unlike MAML, it is also gradient-free, with only a single extra step -- distance computation -- outside the standard neural network inference pipeline. \cite{sapiens, other_fsl_cim} implement a CIM-based PN variant that stores support examples individually instead of averaging them.
+However, unlike MAML, it is also gradient-free, with only a single extra step -- distance computation -- outside the standard NN inference pipeline. \cite{sapiens, other_fsl_cim} implement a CIM-based PN variant that stores support examples individually instead of averaging them.
 Only the embedding storage and distance computation/classification circuits are implemented in silicon, with embedding generation relying on off-chip floating-point DNN inference.
 Both designs use L1 distance, causing a 7\% accuracy drop in 32-way and 5\% in 5-way 1-shot tasks for \cite{sapiens, other_fsl_cim}, respectively, compared to an L2-based PN in FP32.